Actions

 They have the added benefit of implicit accessibility.
 They can save you valuable time that would have otherwise been spent designing a UI library that will never have the aforementioned benefits.

 When forms are used to submit actions, the first argument is an instance of FormData.
-To write a form using actions, simply use the Form method of your action instead of the normal <form> tag.
+To write a form using actions, pass the action to the action property of your form.
 You can then walk away with amazing, progressively enhanced forms!

 tsx